Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 3 Desember 2024 05.27.08 UTC
+- WIB: Selasa, 3 Desember 2024 06.26.54 UTC
-- WITA: Selasa, 3 Desember 2024 06.27.08 UTC
+- WITA: Selasa, 3 Desember 2024 07.26.54 UTC
-- WIT: Selasa, 3 Desember 2024 07.27.08 UTC
+- WIT: Selasa, 3 Desember 2024 08.26.54 UTC

 Kutipan Inspiratif:
-"Friendship is born at that moment when one person says to another: What!
-You too?
-I thought I was the only one."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: friendship
+Kategori: attitude